imchipwood/dumbpad/README.md

 If you don't want to solder this switch, make sure to include the [RESET](https://docs.qmk.fm/#/quantum_keycodes) keycode somewhere in your keymap.
 If you don't include this keycode, you can still enter the bootloader by shorting RST to GND while plugging in the USB cable.

-## PCB Dimensions
+## PCB Dimensions and Cases

-97mm x 78.5mm rectangle, with chamfered corners (chamfered edge is 2.828mm long)
+97mm x 78.5mm rectangle, with chamfered corners (chamfered edge is 2.828mm long).

+There are several cases available for printing, some can be found in `./case`.
+Another nice case was designed by [f00k3r](https://twitter.com/f00k3r) and uploadead to printables: [Dumbpad Hotswap Case](https://www.printables.com/model/200528-dumbpad-hotswap-case).

 ### Mounting holes